-Can I Withdraw Money From My 401(k) Before I Retire?
+Can I Take Money Money From My 401(k) Before I Retire?

-You Can Always Access Your 401(k) Assets, But Penalties May Apply
+You Can Always Take Money Out of a 401(k), But Penalties May Apply

 It is a very common question in the world of retirement planning: Can you withdraw money from your 401(k) before you actually retire?
 The simple answer, is yes, you always have the right to withdraw some or all contributions and their earnings from your 401(k) and every withdrawal will be subject to income taxes.
 The long answer is that it's not always that simple and any taxes or penalties you might owe on that withdrawal will depend primarily on your age.